learnk8s/knote-js/01_writing_a_note_taking_app.md

 You can already run your app at this stage.

-But to do so, you need to run MongoDB as well.
+But to do so, you need to start MongoDB as well.

 You can install MongoDB following the instructions in the [official MongoDB documentation](https://docs.mongodb.com/manual/installation/).